rcallen89/enigma/README.md

 Once I have the random shift and the Date information I can find the information I need.

-The random number with do an each_con(2) to split it into four arrays with each consecutive number together.
+The random number with do an each_con(2) with a block {|con_nums| and push to a new array to store} to split it into four arrays with each consecutive number together.
 Then turn these back to integers.

 The Date will be squared and then pull the last 4 digits from (x.to_s[-4..-1].chars)